 “GetIt” is the new Package Manager that is part of the RAD Studio XE8 IDE.
 It greatly simplifies discovering, installing, and updating third party components and libraries for Delphi and C++Builder.
 (For more information, see also http://www.embarcadero.com/products/rad-studio/tools-and-components.)
 The GetIt repository is currently loaded with the TurboPack set of components, but it is open for submission by any developer and third party.
-At the moment the repository hosts only free libraries and components.

 The focus of this article is more to explain the acceptance guidelines for GetIt package submissions, more than the current procedure (which is going to change soon).
 This is meant as a set of guidelines to help you create the best opportunity for your submission’s acceptance into the GetIt repository.

 The goal of GetIt is to help customer discover valuable libraries that add value to the core development platform.
 The goal of GetIt also and equally meant to help simplify the migration from one version of RAD Studio to the next, making sure those libraries are available upon release so that an existing project can be easily migrated after a rapid download of the required libraries.
 It is because of the high importance smooth version to version migrations that the most relevant rules for anyone submitting a library to GetIt is to make sure their submission works smoothly with a coming release (and we are open to invite library maintainers to the product beta testing).
 Specifically, our goal is to have all libraries updated (which means working, not necessarily leveraging new features) within 30 days a new version of RAD Studio is released.
 If a submission is not maintained current, we may consider removing an outdated or unsupported library from the catalog.